 If you haven’t experienced speaking over a video connection or seeing a recording of yourself before, you could start by simply recording yourself talking to a webcam.
 Note down anything that may seem distracting or unclear from the point of view of an employer listening to your answers.

 You can also record and view your answers to interview questions on the following sites:

 - Assessment Day – provides a list of common interview questions and allows you to record your responses and then play back and review them yourself.
 You’ll need to have a webcam and microphone connected to your PC or laptop, or allow access to your microphone and camera on your phone or tablet.
 You’ll also need Flash installed on your browser.
 The organisation will not have access to your recordings.

 - LSE Careers also has a subscription to Interview Stream.
 This offers a database of interview questions across a range of sectors so you can create your own interview, record yourself answering questions and play back and review your responses.

 We also offer the option of a practice video interview appointment with a careers consultant.
 Book a practice interview and then contact us to let us know you would like the appointment to take place over Skype.

-Finally make sure you keep an eye on the time for each answer (it is usually displayed while you are recording) but try not to look at it too much.
+- Timing – in a pre-recorded interview, make sure you are aware of the time you have for each answer (it is usually displayed while you are recording) but try not to look at the clock too often.